kshedden/case_studies/stats504/syllabus.md

 a lot during the semester.

 * Write in an appropriate academic or business tone.
-Do not write informally or casually, but also avoid excessively formal language.
+Do not write casually, but also avoid excessively formal language.

-* Organize your content so that your writing has a focused message, with each paragraph contributing distinctly to communicating this message.
+* Organize your content so that your writing has a focused message, with each paragraph contributing a distinctly to this message.

 * Each report should focus on one primary question.